Grow Your E-Commerce Business With Email MarketingOct 16, 2022

 My products inspire women to treat themselves, and I often include inspirational quotes in my subscriptions that fit the box theme.
 I turn those prints into digital downloads and offer them to all my followers.

-They are a great way to stay in touch when just starting your email strategy and keep a small audience warm for when you are ready to send other types of emails.
+Just starting your email list?
+Use these weekly emails to stay in touch and keep a small audience warm for when you are ready to send other types of emails.

-3) Repurpose FB Lives
+3) Repurpose Facebook Lives

 4) Blog Announcements